pasqualerossi/Born2BeRoot-Guide/README.md

 2. Type `sudo apt install openssh-server`
 3. Type `sudo systemctl status ssh` to check SSH Server Status
 4. Type `service ssh restart` to restart the SSH Service
-5. Type `sudo nano /etc/ssh/sshd_config`
+5. Type `sudo vim /etc/ssh/sshd_config`
 6. Find the line that has `#Port22` and change it to `Port4242` without the # (Hash) in front of it
-7. Save and Exit Nano
+7. Save and Exit Vim
 8. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
 9. Lastly type `sudo service ssh restart` to restart the SSH Service